Hello, I am so glad you came by for a visit to read about the The Benefits of Stainless Steel Jewelry Versus Aluminum Jewelry

-My stainless steel jewelry is unplated and therefore an excellent alternative for wearers with allergies and sensitivity to base metals such as copper or brass.
+Stainless steel is very resistant to rust, oxidation, and discoloration.
+It is a corrosion-resistant alloy which is ideal for long-lasting jewelry designs like my STAINLESS STEEL LOVE STAMPED SILVER WIRE WRAP GOLD DRUZY BANGLE CUFF.
+My stainless steel jewelry is an excellent alternative for wearers with allergies and sensitivity to base metals such as nickel or brass.

 Stainless steel is made up of iron, chromium, nickel, manganese, and copper.
 The chromium is added as an agent to provide corrosion resistance.
 Also, because it is non-porous stainless steel is extremely resistant against corrosion.
 Those with severe nickel allergies as I need to be aware that stainless steel does contain nickel as mentioned above.